Term-lab/auto_termux/README.md

 License: GNU 3.0;
 Automatic script for installing shortcuts in Termux;
-Include shortcuts for update&&upgrade, weather, zphisher
+Include shortcuts for update&&upgrade, weather